THE JUNE LETTER

 The clever Porker will mark his/her bags somehow-with colorful tape or even paint to make them easy to spot in our pile.
 Can you imagine how many black duffels we’ll have?
 How many blue duffels?
 How many army-green duffels.
 Mark your bag.

 It's fine to bring a camp stool or chair if you can get one into your duffel and still lift it over your head.
-(We have several hundred stacking chairs, but some folks prefer to bring one so they always have their own.)

 Chairs and Camp Stools

 We'll have several hundred stackable chairs out under our canopies, and we'll spread blankets on the grass when there's music.
 You don't HAVE to bring your own chair or stool, but if you want to have your own seat when and where you want it, bring one.